 Our Climate Smart Commitment: Organizations We Support

-Each year we reassess the organizations in our climate-smart portfolio, update our total contribution necessary to ensure that the carbon emitted by people flying to and from a Rick Steves' Europe tour is mitigated, and divide the total among worthy organizations.
+Each year we reassess the organizations in our climate-smart portfolio, update our total contribution necessary to account for the number of people flying to and from a Rick Steves' Europe tour, and divide the total among worthy organizations.